Provincial Volunteer Awards

 Nova Scotians appreciate the valuable time and contributions of volunteers.

-Every municipality and First Nations community in Nova Scotia selects one or more representative volunteer to receive the provincial award.
+Every municipality and Mi'kmaw community in Nova Scotia selects one or more representative volunteers to receive the provincial award.
+Contact your municipality or First Nations community for details on applications and nominations.

 Specialty Awards